Parable of the Fig Tree Life Lessons

 If you’re putting off Christ’s calling, you’re missing out on experiencing the most life has to offer.

-Parables of the Fig Tree (Barren Fig Tree)
+Parable of the Barren Fig Tree

-6 Then he told this parable: “A man had a fig tree growing in his vineyard, and he went to look for fruit on it but did not find any.
-7 So he said to the man who took care of the vineyard, ‘For three years now I’ve been coming to look for fruit on this fig tree and haven’t found any.
+Then he told this parable: ā€œA man had a fig tree growing in his vineyard, and he went to look for fruit on it but did not find any.
+So he said to the man who took care of the vineyard, ā€˜For three years now Iā€™ve been coming to look for fruit on this fig tree and havenā€™t found any.
 Cut it down!
-Why should it use up the soil?’
-8 “‘Sir,’ the man replied, ‘leave it alone for one more year, and I’ll dig around it and fertilize it.
-9 If it bears fruit next year, fine!
-If not, then cut it down.’”
+Why should it use up the soil?ā€™

-Parable of the Fig Tree Meaning (Barren Fig Tree)
+Parable of the Barren Fig Tree Meaning

 He wants to see results in our actions.
 He wants to see us following His commandments and loving people as He asked us to.